detachedsoul/apartment-rental-system/README.md

 ## Stages

 - Completed the first version of the static home page and hosted it on GitHub pages and Netlify.
-The live demo url can be found on [https://housingquest.000webhostapp.app/](https://housingquest.000webhostapp.app/)
+The live demo url can be found on [https://housingquest.000webhostapp.com/](https://housingquest.000webhostapp.com/)

 - Made the contact, register, login, and reset password pages

 - Implemented a theme changer feature

 - Further improved the theme changer by changing the the theme toggle icon based on the selected theme and also harmonizing the styles across multiple pages

+- Created the details page for individual apartments